stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection5_action_frame.md

 Install all 88 HPS sensors.
 The nut is on top.
 If put nut on bottom, it could hit the piano hammer shank.

+Another option is aluminum extrusion.
+See https://github.com/stem-piano/stem-piano-g-main/issues/1

 Adjust the sensor rail up and down until the hammer shank is between 0.5 millimeters 1.5 millimeter from the CNY-70 sensor when hammer hits the stop bar.
 If the distance is smaller than 0.5 millimeters, the CNY-70 response loses sensitivity.
 If the distance is larger than 1.5 millimeters, the output voltage can be too low.
-Better for the distance to be too large then too small.
+Better for the distance to be too large than too small.

 The following picture shows the measurement location.
 In this picture there are no white stickers.
 For best results, use a white sticker or white paint on the hammer shank underneath the CNY-70 sensor.